 Business thinking is changing

-The fundamentals which underpin such systems are now also driving a change in the way business thinking considers none-IT service management.
-The ITSL community has proposed that the IT part of its name is a misnomer and that the processes which are at its core would translate outside of IT.
+The fundamentals which underpin such systems are now also driving a change in the way business thinking considers non-IT service management.
+The ITSM community has proposed that the IT part of its name is a misnomer and that the processes which are at its core would translate outside of IT.

 While there has been nothing stopping that from taking place, until recently the technology solutions on offer haven’t been presented in a logical and simple way which demonstrates how they can be applied to the rest of the business.